-The programme is challenging and you will be expected to work independently as well as collaboratively with your peers.
-We will do all that we can to support you in your studies.

-This handbook aims to provide you with some information that we think you will need in order to help you on the programme.
-Please read this handbook and familiarise yourself with its content.
-You should also familiarise yourself with the content on the Moodle Hub, where there is important information about your programme including a summary of key deadlines and information about personal tutoring.
+Although the programme is very demanding, we will do all we can to support you in your studies.
+This handbook aims to provide you with some basic information that we think you will need in order to help you on the programme.
+Please read it and familiarise yourself with its content.